-Please refer to the latest Rafay documentation for detailed instructions on installing Rafay Agent(s) within the NCP network.
+Please refer to the latest Rafay documentation for detailed instructions on installing Rafay Agent(s) within the cloud provider network.

-NCP Customer SKU Management
+Cloud Provider SKU Management

-NCPs can offer various SKUs that reflect GPU resources and AI apps that make sense for their target customers and regional market.
-NCPs can define SKUs by leveraging the template catalog supported by the Rafay Platform.
-To speed up delivery, NCPs can select the SKU templates from the catalog that are closest to their preferred use cases, and configure them for their needs.
+Cloud providers can offer various SKUs that reflect GPU resources and AI apps that make sense for their target customers and regional market. cloud providers can define SKUs by leveraging the template catalog supported by the Rafay Platform.
+To speed up delivery, cloud providers can select the SKU templates from the catalog that are closest to their preferred use cases and configure them for their needs.

-NCPs can also develop custom SKUs and templates using the Rafay Platform's environment templates framework.
+Cloud Providers can also develop custom SKUs and templates using the Rafay Platform's "environment templates" framework.
 The following are examples of SKU templates available in the reference architecture: